The year begins with a successful AGM and our Chairman Pat Fitzpatrick re-

 Dunleer Athletic Club was founded in 1896 by the late Larry Mc Ardle.
 The Club colours are black and yellow, and the Club caters for all ages, both male and female, from a wide catchment area, from as far south as Julianstown and as far north as Newry, with Drogheda, Dunleer, Collon, Monasterboice, Termonfeckin, Clogherhead, Ardee and Dundalk and many other villages all represented.
-The Honorary President is Larry Mc Guill from Dunleer who has dedicated 50 years to athletics and sadly passed away in 2011.
+The Honorary President Larry Mc Guill from Dunleer dedicated 50 years to athletics and sadly passed away in 2011.

 The Club is affiliated to the Athletic Association of Ireland (A.A.I.) and has Clubrooms, an all weather flood lit track and field event areas.
 The Clubrooms were officially opened on January 1st 1982, while the track was opened soon after on the 22nd of June 1982.
 These facilities all stand on the grounds of Lann Léire Gaelic Football Club, with an agreement of use.

 2012 Brings Hope

 Last year the VEC purchased a seven acre site adjacent to Scoil Uí Mhuirí in Dunleer and has earmarked this site for the proposed development.
 The local education authority has already been granted full planning permission for the development which is to consist of a new full-

 CEO, Dr. Pádraig Kirk, said, "we are very pleased to have been awarded this level of funding.
 Together with Dunleer AC, it is clear that we were punching well above our weight as this was the largest single award to be made in Co.
 Louth and was among the largest awarded to sporting organisations across the country".
 The CEO continued, "it is envisaged that the facilities would be developed on a phased basis with priority being afforded in the first instance to the running track and football field".'